 Article 12(2) encourages record-keeping for conventional arms covered by Article 2(1) that are authorized to transit or trans-ship across territory under the State Party's jurisdiction.
-The initial reporting template requests ATT States Parties to indicate if their 'national control system includes provisions for maintaining records regarding authorizations for the transit and/or trans-shipment through national territory of conventional arms covered under Article 2(1) of the Treaty'.
-Fifty-one ATT States Parties have indicated in their initial reports that they maintain records on transit/trans-shipment.

 1.3.1.
 Sources of information for records on transit and trans-shipment